-- But they can only sign up for Part B at specific times. - If they miss the window to sign up for Part B, they will be subject to a late enrollment surcharge equal to 10 percent of the standard to a rate entrumnent surcharge equal to 10 percent of the sparts and program administrators with an overview of Medicare eligibility and coverage for RWHAP clients and other people with HIV.
+- But they can only sign up for Part B at specific times. - If they miss the window to sign up for Part B, they will be subject to a late enrollment surcharge equal to 10 percent of the standard to a rate entrumnent surcharge equal to 10 percent of the stand.